Your AI Built Website Won't Go Live

 - Log in as the first.
 Copy any URL that shows private content.

-OWASP Top 10: A01:2021 Broken Access Control lists this as a top web risk: the server must enforce who can see what, not the UI alone.
-AI-generated sites often check login on the page but not on the API.
+Open Web Application Security Project (OWASP) Top 10: A01:2021 Broken Access Control lists this as a top web risk: your server must enforce who can see what, not the page layout alone.
+AI-generated sites often check login on the page but not on the server requests behind it.
+This gives anyone with credentials access to all of your data if they are technically minded.

 3. Forms, email, and contact flows

-Submit every form on the live domain (not the just the builder preview):
+Submit every form on the live domain (not just the builder preview):

 - Contact form → does email arrive?
 Check spam.

-- Lead capture → does it land in your CRM or sheet?
+- Lead capture → does it land in your customer relationship management (CRM) tool, spreadsheet, or other system?

 4. Payments (if you take money)